Family Based Immigration

 We Reunite Families by Helping Your Loved Ones Obtain Legal Status

 While the United States of America may be a nation of immigrants with a history of welcoming people from far-off shores, the immigration system has always been complicated and has only become more so in our heated political climate.
 Despite the constantly shifting policies and laws, the offices of the United States Citizenship and Immigration Services (USCIS) have a number of options available to citizens and those with legal residency to sponsor a family member for a green card.
 After obtaining a green card, a lawful permanent resident may then potentially pursue the pathway to U.S. citizenship and naturalization.

 The application process for immigrant visas can be complex and lengthy, however, and certain petitioners may not qualify for the type of visa that they seek.
-To better ensure that you and your family members secure the immigrant visa that helps you, and that you understand the complicated nature of the ‘preference categories’ relating to family-based immigration, we must advise you to consult with an immigration attorney well-versed in these areas of the law.
+To better ensure that you and your family members secure the immigrant visa that helps you, and that you understand the complicated nature of the “preference categories” relating to family-based immigration, we must advise you to consult with Sacramento family-based immigration attorneys who are well-versed in these areas of the law.

-The law firm of Landerholm Immigration, A.P.C., has years of experience and noted success, so you may feel confident that your case is in the right hands.
+The lawyers of Landerholm Immigration, A.P.C. have years of experience and noted success, so you may feel confident that your case is in the right hands.
 The attorneys and staff of our law offices have helped clients with a number of legal services pertaining to immigration, from the uplifting stories of families reunited to the darker elements of immigration, such as human trafficking, petitions for asylum, seeking approval for refugee status, and victims of crimes and abuse.

-While you may love every family member on your family tree, the USCIS has a tiered list of preference categories that determine who is and who is not eligible for family-based immigration.
-Or, at the very least, who comes first.
+While you may love every member of your family tree, the USCIS has a tiered list of preference categories that determine who is and who is not eligible for family-based immigration, or, at the very least, who comes first.

 The shortest pathway to obtaining a green card is for the spouse, children under age 18, and the parents of a U.S. citizen.